OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - prints all possible different combinations of two digits

 ## Script 11
 - program that prints all possible different combinations of three digits.

+## Script 12
+- prints all possible combinations of two two-digit numbers.